UNESCO Chair - Profile

 Monika Auinger, MSc.

-Junior Researcher for Nature Conservation and Sustainability
+Senior Researcher for Nature Conservation and Sustainability

 FH Kärnten – Campus Villach